 Passes from the Tourist Office

-- The Aix Pass Card: Buy an Aix Pass Card for Aix-en-Provence and Aix region for 2 euros and you get a discount on entrance fees at all the participating sites (marked with the ‘Aix and its region’ seal).
-Buy the Card at Tourist Offices, museums, sites and monuments.
-It also gives you a reduction on Aix network bus which can take you to other nearby parts of Provence.
+- The Aix Pass Card—Buy an Aix Pass Card for Aix-en-Provence and Aix region for 2 euros, and you get a discount on entrance fees at all the participating sites (marked with the ‘Aix and its region’ seal).
+Buy the Card at Tourist Offices, museums, sites, and monuments.
+It also gives you a reduction on the Aix network bus which can take you to other nearby parts of Provence.

 The Tourist Office organizes good guided tours, from Discover Old Aix to In the Steps of Paul Cezanne.
-Tours are on foot, last 2 hours and are in English at certain specified times.
+Tours are on foot, last two hours, and are in English at certain specified times.
 For more information, click on the Guided Tours Page of the Tourist Office.

 The shops in Aix are chic and tempting.
 If you like taking a piece of tradition back with you, consider a santon (crèche figurines much sought after and used in France at Christmas and Easter).